SnigdhaSingh01/weed_detection/README.md

 # Weed Detection using MaskRCNN

-You can read a detailed report of this project [here](https://docs.google.com/document/d/1p-Yi2SdHGUgQ37hgAk6Tu-bumZAodTc6Yrn12DXc0fc/edit?usp=sharing) and a video tutorial [here](https://www.youtube.com/watch?v=JAQFvAdFhNs).
+You can read a detailed report of this project [here](https://docs.google.com/document/d/1p-Yi2SdHGUgQ37hgAk6Tu-bumZAodTc6Yrn12DXc0fc/edit?usp=sharing)
 Also don't forget to star this repository if this project helped you.

-### Update Version 1.1 11/06/2020
+### Update Version 1.1 11/06/2020 have re-annotated the images with few bug fix and improvements in perfomancy and have added a second class to the dataset
-We have re-annotated the images with few bug fix and improvements in perfomancy and have added a second class to the dataset the model now can differentiate between both weed and crop.
+the model now can differentiate between both weed and crop.

 Number of classes:2(crop and weed)+1(background)